TranLuan2907/student-management/README.md

 # Summary

-This is a simple project which is design a menu with some options for users to choose and play with..
+-This is a simple project which is design a menu with some options for users to choose and play with..

 ## Programming Language

-Entirely using Java
+-Entirely using Java

 ## Techniques